What is Oligometastatic Breast Cancer?

 What is oligometastatic breast cancer?

-OMBC is a distinct form of metastatic breast cancer.
-Researchers first detected and defined OMBC in 1995.
-The number of cancer spots, the cancer cells’ genetic makeup, and the cancer’s progress set OMBC apart.1,2
+First identified by researchers in 1995, OMBC is a distinct form of metastatic breast cancer.
+It is set apart by the number of tumors, the cancer cells' genetic makeup, and its rate of progression.1,2

 The American Cancer Society projects 279,100 new cases of breast cancer in the United States in 2020.
 About 99 percent of these cases are expected to occur in women.
 The other 1 percent of cases are expected to occur in men.3